 With some time and patience, many extracted DNA!
-We extracted more from bananas than strawberries.
+We also had a few students become fascinated with the vortex and the microcentrifuge along the way.

 Now we were ready to extract our own DNA!
 We collected some cheek cells in an attempt to isolate our own DNA.